 (3) activity in the Association is also open to all those with Desmond roots who are of other than Gaelic-Irish or ‘gaelicised’ Norman-Irish background.
 Some of these families would have ancestry which involved receiving a title grant from the British government (in one of its personalities – England, Great Britain, United Kingdom) which related to the former Kingdom of Desmond even if that Kingdom wasn’t recognised by the British government.
 They are most welcome to be interested in the Association and its projects.

 A summary of the Gaelic titles etc. based on the various categories/histories within the historic Kingdom of Desmond will follow in the next section.
 UK titles referred to in (3) just above and in the previous section which are still extant will be discussed in the pages on the Association of Irish Peers, Standing Council of Irish Chiefs, etc. Fully extinct titles which related to Desmond as granted by the British government will not be mentioned.
 They are ‘extinct forever’ as they will never be revived or regranted.
 That government has clearly stated that it has no intention of granting titles or stylings which relate to the Republic of Ireland, and in any case now has no legal right to do so (not that it ever had any right to do so except as having been the ‘de facto’ government).
 For example, the previous King of England, George VI, father of Elizabeth II, had been granted the title of ‘Baron of Killarney’ (as located in County Kerry) by his father.
 That title was granted prior to the Anglo-Irish Agreement of 1922 which recognised the Irish Free State.
 And it ended with George VI’s elevation to the throne in 1936.
-And as said no titles related to lands or other designations within the Republic of Ireland have been issued since 1922 (actually since before that, 1898).
+And as said no titles related to lands or other designations within the Republic of Ireland have been issued since 1922 (actually since before that, 1898), to our knowledge.